Faculty Advisor Resources

 Faculty advisors are responsible for assisting students with the following actions and procedures as needed:

 Instructors are to submit Student Action Alerts for students in their courses when there is concern over their performance, participation and success in the course or a student’s health and wellness.
-When submitted, the student and the advisor are notified via email.
+When submitted, the student and an appropriate staff member are notified via email.
 Advisors are expected to follow-up with the alert via the Follow-Up Action Form tab in eFaculty, and advise the student to use appropriate resources to improve their chance of completing the course successfully.

 Instructors are to submit midterm grades for all students who earn a grade of C- or lower at mid-semester to prompt a warning email to the student and their advisor.
 Midterm Warnings typically are sent about a week before the withdrawal deadline so the student can make an educated decision to complete the course or withdraw.
 Students who receive midterm grades of C- and below should discuss their academic standing with their course instructor, students should meet with their advisor to talk through the situation and evaluate any consequences of the decision either to complete the course or to withdraw.
 If withdrawal is necessary, students need to submit a course withdrawal form, available in their eStudent portal, for each course to be withdrawn.

 Leave of Absence

 Students who know they will not enroll for the next semester but plan to return the following semester are encouraged to fill out a Leave of Absence form to maintain their student status at the college for their return semester.
 This form is to be signed by an advisor and then sent to Academic Affairs.
 The information is useful for advisors and program directors to contact students when registration opens for the next semester.

 Program Acceptance & Registration